JanDotNet/ThinkSharp.FormulaParser/README.md

 #### Creating and evaluating a parsing tree

-    // The simples way to create a formula parser is the static method 'Create'. var parser = FormulaParser.Create();
+    var parser = FormulaParser.Create();
     var variables = new Dictionary<string, double> { ["x"] = 2.0 };